andrew-rogers/AndrewWIDE/README.md

 ### Running

 To install busybox source the aw-setup.sh file provided in the utils directory.
 Source the file as it is not executable from the sdcard directory and it also sets up environment variables and aliases in your shell.
+Use '.' and not 'source' otherwise PATH is not set.

-> $ source /sdcard/Download/AndrewWIDE-master/utils/aw-setup.sh
+> $ . /sdcard/Download/AndrewWIDE-master/utils/aw-setup.sh

 Copy the above command, excluding the '$', into terminal app.
 ConnectBot allows you to add this to Post-login automation thus you can easily create an entry to start this automatically in the Hosts menu in ConnectBot.